 You can get information relating to data protection of the DCC from the EU DCC Joint Data Controllers Agreement (pdf).

 You can get a free EU Digital COVID Certificate from the EU country where your vaccination, booster vaccination or COVID-19 test took place.
 You don’t have to be a citizen of that country.

 If you received your first vaccine dose in another country and your second dose in Ireland, you can apply for a Digital COVID Certificate in Ireland.
 You need to contact the helpline on 1800 807 008 and provide evidence of your first vaccine dose in another country.
 This only applies to a two-dose vaccine schedule.

 If you received your first dose in Ireland and your second dose in another country, then you need to apply to the country where you received your second dose for a certificate.

-If you received your complete vaccine schedule in a third country outside the EU, but are an Irish citizen, a mechanism is being developed to issue a Digital COVID Certificate, more details are expected to be published soon.
+If you received your complete vaccine schedule or booster outside of the EU, but are an Irish citizen, you can request a Digital COVID Certificate.

 How does it work across the EU?

 Individual member states will decide how the DCC is used as part of national public health measures.
 If you are travelling abroad you should check the entry requirements before you travel.
 You can find details of the restrictions for each Member State on ReOpen EU.